 Domaine Marie Courtin - Côte des Bar

-In recognition of the enormous vineyard effort necessary in order to produce superior wines of any stripe, Dominique named the domaine after her great-grandmother Marie Courtin, whom she describes as a “woman of the earth” and someone who was frequently found working in the vineyard.
-All of the domaine fruit comes from a single vineyard of massale-selection Pinot Noir, with a small amount of Chardonnay and Pinot Blanc scattered about, planted in the 1970s by her father-in law.
-The parcel is farmed organically and beginning with the 2009 vintage will have completed the transition toward certification.
-In this regard, having all of her vines within one vineyard is also an advantage in minimizing the undesired affects of neighbors who farm conventionally.
-The vineyard work for any domaine following sustainable principles is primordial and includes plowing early in the season and a rigorous work of debudding in order to ensure evenly spaced bunches on the vine.
-Debudding is at the core of Dominique’s work for several reasons.
+All of the domaine fruit comes from a single vineyard of massale-selection Pinot Noir, with tiny additions of Chardonnay and Pinot Blanc, planted in the 1970s by her father-in law.
+The parcel is farmed organically and as of the 2010 vintage certified as such.
+Having all of her vines within one vineyard is an enormous advantage in minimizing the undesired affects of neighbors who farm conventionally.
+The vineyard work for any domaine following sustainable principles is primordial and includes plowing early in the season and a rigorous work of debudding.
+Debudding is in fact at the core of Dominique’s work for several reasons.
 First, it reduces the risk of rot later in the season, always a risk in Champagne, by increasing aeration on the vine and by limiting the number of buds and superfluous vegetative growth.
 It also lowers yields, increases concentration, and promotes the ripening process.
-Ripe fruit is obviously important to make good wine anywhere, but in Champagne, France’s northern most wine growing region, it can be an extreme challenge.
-Furthermore, a grower who focuses on non-dosé wines, such as Dominique, who does not rely on the final addition of sugar to round out the hard edges, must ensure that their fruit is sufficiently ripe.
-This combination of diligent vineyard work, low yields, clay-limestone soils and a southern exposure gives these wines both power and precision, with energy and lots of mineral intensity.
+Furthermore, a grower who focuses on non-dosé wines exclusively, such as Dominique, not relying on the final dosage to round out hard edges, must ensure that their fruit is sufficiently ripe.
+This combination of diligent vineyard work and low yields gives these wines both power and precision.